-FORMER JESSUP STUDENTS
+FORMER JESSUP STUDENT

-A WJU student who withdraws without being granted an approved "Leave of Absence" will be required to reapply to return.
+A WJU student who withdraws without being granted an approved "Leave of Absence", or the approved "Leave of Absence" time lapses, will be required to reapply to return.
 As part of the reapplication process, the student will be asked to update their original application materials.
 A reapplicant must be cleared by the following three departments: Business Office (no balanced owed), Registrar' Office (not academically suspended), and Student Life (not expelled).
 An APPLICATION FOR READMISSION may be obtained from our website or by contacting the Traditional Undergraduate Admission Office.